aosabook/500lines/same-origin-policy/doc/chapter.md

-(\*\* Assuming the bank page doesn't detect that is being embedded in an iframe and prevent it using some JavaScript or using the `X-FRAME-OPTIONS` header (which is intentioally designed to allow pages to decided whether it should be possible to embeed them or not).
+(\*\* Assuming the bank page doesn't detect that is being embedded in an iframe and prevent it using some JavaScript or using the `X-FRAME-OPTIONS` header (which is intentionlly designed to allow pages to decided whether it should be possible to embeed them or not).
 It could still work though if you have your bank page opened in a separate tab or window.)